ronito1/InvoiceAi/README.md

 The intelligence of this application lies in its direct and sophisticated use of the Google Gemini LLM.
 Unlike rigid template-based systems, InvoiceAI sends the invoice image directly to the model and uses a powerful prompting strategy to perform a complex analysis in a single step.

-This approach allows the AI to adapt to a wide variety of invoice layouts—from simple receipts to complex commercial invoices—without being constrained by predefined categories.
+This approach allows the AI to adapt to a wide variety of invoice layouts from simple receipts to complex commercial invoices—without being constrained by predefined categories.

 ### How the Extraction Process Works